Multi-user quantum key distribution with collective eavesdropping detection over collective-noise channels

-Till now, many MQCPs [27]-[28], [48]-[50] have been attacked since the unitary operation used in these protocols can be discriminated precisely if an eavesdropper utilizes some special attack strategies, such as dense-coding attack, fake-signal attack, etc. It is just because there is still no efficient method for constructing the required operations that some protocols may utilize improper ones to design MQCPs.
-In this section, we will present a general method for constructing the required operations which cannot be discriminated precisely in detail.
-Then we will prove the correctness of this method by using the conclusions on quantum operation discrimination.
-This is a useful method since it can be generally used to design MQCPs-CD over different kinds of quantum channels.
+Thus far, many MQCP-CDs \cite{33_shil09,34_gao11,56_QSJ06,57_ZZJ,58_DFG} have been attacked since the unitary operations used in these protocols can be discriminated unambiguously (by a single use) if an eavesdropper utilizes some special attack strategies, such as dense-coding attack \cite{34_gao11} and fake-signal attack \cite{56_QSJ06}.
+It is just because there is still no effective method for constructing the required unitary operations that some improper ones were used in these protocols.
+In this section, we introduce a method for constructing the required unitary operations which can be used in designing a secure MQCP-CD in detail.
+This method can be used to construct the required unitary operations with different kinds of quantum states.
+Afterwards, we prove the correctness of this method based on the conclusions on quantum operation discrimination.